spectrocloud/librarium/packages/docs/content/12-enterprise-version.md

 # On-Premise Installation

-Spectro Cloud platform is also available as an on-prem offering.
-On-Prem version can be installed in your datacenter to manage your kubernetes clusters.
-Spectro Cloud on-prem version is available in two modes:-
+The Spectro Cloud SaaS platform is also available as an entirely on-prem and customer managed offering.
+The on-prem version can be installed in customer datacenters to manage kubernetes clusters.
+Spectro Cloud on-prem is available in two modes:

 ## Quick Start